SupeR19902/x720/README.md

 # x720
 x720 Tools

- Battery Status to View or send to Domoticz or MQTT
+Battery monitor: status view or send to Domoticz or MQTT Setting up the real time clock
+The buttons..  more on that later see: http://www.raspberrypiwiki.com/index.php/X720

 ```
 git clone https://github.com/Tristan79/x720.git